-Seahawks training camp Day 11: Russell Wilson will sit out as Geno Smith will start preseason opener at quarterback
+Seahawks training camp Day 11: Geno Smith, not Russell Wilson, will start preseason opener at QB

 — RB J.D.
 McKissic has a sore foot and Carroll said he will be a gametime decision.

 — Safety Lano Hill has returned to practice but will not play against Denver.
 Carroll said the hope is he will be able to play at Minnesota.
-Hill had not practice until this week following hip surgery last January.
+Hill had not practiced until this week following hip surgery last January.
 He has yet to take part in a team session, doing only work to the side, but Carroll said he should be able to practice fully next week.

 — DE L.J.
 Collier, who suffered a sprained ankle in practice last week, is out of a boot and making good progress, Carroll said, with no other damage found.
 But Carroll said there is no specific timeline for his return.
 “It would be ridiculous for me to make a guess on that one but it’s real encouraging,” Carroll said.
 “It’s nothing beyond what we thought and all that kind of stuff so he’s in good shape.”